-Seventeen primers previously used by Berrego-Benjumea et al., (2014) to characterise Fusarium species in Asparagus field were optimised to determine their correct annealing temperature (Table 1).
+Seventeen primers previously used by Berrego-Benjumea et al., (2014) to characterize Fusarium species in Asparagus field were optimized to determine their correct annealing temperature (Table 1).
 A PCR master mix (Bioneer Corporation, South Korea) was used in the amplification reactions according to the manufacturer’s instructions.
 A total reaction volume of 30µl was used, and it consisted of 15µl premix, 1µl of each primer, 3µl of DNA, and 11µl of DNase-free water.
 The PCR conditions included an initial denaturation at 95°C for 5 min followed by 35 cycles of denaturation at 95°C for 3 min, annealing at the various annealing temperatures for the respective primers for 40 sec, extension at 72°C for 1 min, and a final extension at 72°C for 5 min.
 Five microliters of PCR products from each sample were electrophoresed alongside the 100bp DNA ladder in a 1.5% W/v agarose gel containing Gel-red fluorescent dye (Botium) in 1x TBE buffer at 100V for 1 hour.
 Gels were documented using a bench-top Transilluminator (BioDoc-ItTM Imaging System 8.0, Cole-Palmer, Illinois, USA).
 All seventeen primers were run for all the samples; primers that did not produce polymorphic bands were excluded from further runs.
 Out of all the primers, primers 6 and 8 were able to produce many polymorphic bands.
 The PCR runs for these two primers were replicated, and the reproducible bands were scored for the final analysis.

-Table 1: The primers used in PCR amplification of ISSR markers in 101 Fusarium species isolates and their annealing temperatures
+Table 1.
+The primers used in PCR amplification of ISSR markers in 101 Fusarium species isolates and their annealing temperatures